Green marketing

-Green marketing is the marketing of products that are presumed to be environmentally safe.
-It incorporates a broad range of activities, including product modification, changes to the production process, sustainable packaging, as well as modifying advertising.
-Yet defining green marketing is not a simple task where several meanings intersect and contradict each other; an example of this will be the existence of varying social, environmental and retail definitions attached to this term.
-Other similar terms used are environmental marketing and ecological marketing.
+Green marketing refers to the marketing of products that are considered environmentally safe.
+It encompasses a broad range of activities, including product modification, changes to the production process, sustainable packaging, and modifications to advertising.
+However, defining green marketing is not a simple task.
+Other terms that are often used interchangeably are environmental marketing and ecological marketing.

-Green, environmental and eco-marketing are part of the new marketing approaches which do not just refocus, adjust or enhance existing marketing thinking and practice, but seek to challenge those approaches and provide a substantially different perspective.
-In more detail green, environmental and eco-marketing belong to the group of approaches which seek to address the lack of fit between marketing as it is currently practiced and the ecological and social realities of the wider marketing environment.
+Green, environmental and eco-marketing are part of the recent marketing approaches which do not just refocus, adjust or enhance existing marketing thinking and practice, but also seek to challenge those approaches and provide a substantially different perspective.
+More specifically, these approaches seek to address the lack of fit between marketing as it is currently practiced and the ecological and social realities of the wider marketing environment.

 The legal implications of marketing claims call for caution or overstated claims can lead to regulatory or civil challenges.
 In the United States, the Federal Trade Commission provides some guidance on environmental marketing claims.
 The commission is expected to do an overall review of this guidance, and the legal standards it contains, in 2011.